Quantum-Accelerators/quacc/docs/user/wflow_engine/executors2.md

     Now it's time to scale things up and show off Parsl's true power.
 Let's run a TBLite relaxation and frequency calculation for 162 molecules in the so-called "g2" collection of small, neutral molecules.

-    On the remote machine, make sure to run `pip install quacc[tblite]`.
-Then run the following example, adjusting the configuration as necessary for your machine.
+    On the remote machine, make sure to install the necessary dependencies:

+    ```
+    pip install quacc[tblite]
+    ```

     First we initialize a Parsl configuration.
-For this example, we will request 2 Slurm jobs (blocks), each of which will run tasks over 2 nodes that will be dynamically scaled.
+For this example, we will request one Slurm job (block), which will run single-core compute tasks over two nodes.

     ```python
     import parsl